imantse/WARP-GUIDES/webpack/webpack-guide.md

 </IfModule>
 ```

 Kill `ctrl+c` devserver.
 Rerun again with the same command.
 Open up our page.
-Should contain `Hello JS` and your beautiful backround images.
+Should contain `Hello JS` and your beautiful background images.

 Fire up _src/global.scss_ and change height of app div, observe browser.